matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 In monitoring, DaemonSets are often used to deploy node-level monitoring agents, such as log collectors or resource usage monitors, ensuring that monitoring is consistent across the entire cluster.

-6) Describe the Role of Grafana in Kubernetes Monitoring.
+6) Describe the Role of Grafana in Kubernetes Monitoring?
 Answer: Grafana is an open-source platform for monitoring and observability, used extensively with Kubernetes.
 It allows you to query, visualize, alert on, and understand your metrics.
 Grafana is often used in conjunction with Prometheus to create comprehensive dashboards that provide visual insights into the performance and health of Kubernetes clusters.